 Cannabis at the beginning of an experience can enhance the entirety, ease initial nausea, and remove any “rough transitions” that may arise while “coming up.”
 It can also help relieve anxiety or impatience associated with the relatively long duration of mushroom onset.

 Once underway into the mushroom adventure, cannabis may seem unappealing to the average user, but experienced users can consider it to amplify the height of the sensations.
-Smoking can feel like a daunting undertaking, making the application of edibles at this point a viable alternative.
+Smoking can feel like a daunting undertaking, making the application of cannabis edibles at this point a viable alternative.

 Past the peak, cannabis seems to enact its most potent synergy with magic mushrooms.
 Enhancing the already modified perception of time, the combination can greatly enhance the duration of lesser sensations and visuals.
 It can also help to damper any negative emotions that may accompany the waning hours of a trip.
 Finally, it can help slow thought and provide deeper context to contemplation of the recent experience.